lpzun/cuba/DESIGN.md

 4. Top Configuration: Applying symmetry reduction to top configurations (already done!).

-# Reachabilty Automaton
+# Pushdown Store Automaton
-We implement the reachability automaton by means of post*.
+We implement the pushdown store automaton by means of post*.
 We *design* an algorithm as follows:

 **INPUT:** The inputs are a PDS P = (Q, \Gamma, \Delta, q0, r0), and an initial configuration c0.